If you are a newbie percolator user or are considering becoming one, here’s the scoop on everything percolator-brewed coffee related.

 The Whole Vs. Pre-Ground Coffee Conundrum

-The majority of pre-ground coffee by default is prepped for automatic drip use so is far too finely ground to work well in a percolator.
+Many pre-ground coffee by default is prepped for automatic drip use so is far too finely ground to work well in a percolator.

 Coffee beans start to oxidize as soon as they are ground and the air hits them.
 It is can be difficult to tell exactly how long the pre-ground coffee has been sitting around on the shelf.